Immigration Questions

 Is there a scheme for undocumented people to regularise their situation in Ireland?

-The Regularisation Scheme is now closed for applications.
+The Regularisation Scheme 2022 opened on January 31st 2022 and closed on July 31st 2022.
 For more information visit mrci.ie/scheme21

 Can I get a PPS number?